-Valhalla Iron Company was started in 2016 by 4 police officers.
+Valhalla Iron Company was started in 2016 by four police officers.
 Our company concentrates on custom coating for firearms and drinkware, laser engraving, and custom vinyl decal cutting.
-We come from a variety of backgrounds.
-We are certified personal trainers, detectives, element and team leaders from SWAT teams, as well as training officers.
+We are still proudly a law enforcement owned and operated business.

 Valhalla Iron Co. utilizes a Fiber Laser to engrave metals and polymers.
 We offer to engrave various firearm parts, Miranda warning cards, and other metal and polymer objects.

 Valhalla Iron Company has decided to take on the symbol of the Norse God Tyr.
 The God Tyr is the Norse god of war, justice, and oath keeping.
 The symbol or Tyr is represented by an arrow-shaped T rune that points toward the heavens.
 Viking warriors would engrave the Tyr rune on their weapons to provide battle luck and to make their weapons unbreakable in battle.
 A warrior who engraved this symbol on their weapon made it known they would see through their oath and serve the cause of justice on the battlefield.
 The Tyr dedicated warrior would be willing to sacrifice himself for the greater good much like Tyr sacrificed his hand for the binding of Fenrir in Norse lore.
 Only the most honorable warriors can live up to these expectations and be an Oath keeper and warrior for justice.